Squirrel is a phrase that is mostly used to specify a kind of familiar long-fluffy-tailed tree-climbing rodent.

 Nesting

-Tree squirrels make homes out of twigs, barks leaves, and any available nesting materials.
+Tree squirrels make homes from twigs, bark, leaves, and available nesting materials.
 They can be seen nesting in tree cavities or leaf nests.

 Activity

-In warmer seasons when food is surplus, squirrels hoard (cache) food like acorns for the winter.
-They would usually dig and bury their food in small holes in the ground.
-They sometimes use abandoned flowerpots, burrows, or other available places to hide their foods for a later date.
+In warmer seasons, when food is surplus, squirrels hoard (cache) food like acorns for the winter.
+They would usually dig and bury their food in small holes.
+They sometimes use abandoned flowerpots, burrows, or other available places to hide their food for a later date.

 Communication

-Squirrels are exceptionally vocal – they chatter, bark, purr, and scream, to communicate with each other.
-They also interact through body language, by stumping their feet and moving their tails.
+Squirrels are exceptionally vocal – they chatter, bark, purr, and scream to communicate with each other.
+They also interact through body language, stomping their feet and moving their tails.

-Here are some signs to help identify squirrels problem;
+Here are some signs to help identify squirrels’ problems;

-- A squirrel’s teeth doesn’t stop growing.
-This is why they continue to gnaw and chew, so their teeth remain filed down.
+• A squirrel’s teeth don’t stop growing.
+This is why they continue to gnaw and chew, so their teeth remain locked.

-- Squirrels make use of their tails to gain balance when moving through electrical lines and treetops.
+• Squirrels use their tails to gain balance through electrical lines and treetops.
 Their tails also serve as a parachute to help break their fall.
-It might interest you to know that Squirrels can fall from up to 100 feet without getting themselves injured.
+It might interest you that Squirrels can fall up to 100 feet without injury.

-- Squirrels usually pretend to bury their foods in an effort to mislead other animals and protect their food stash.
-They typically dig up empty holes and cover them with leaves, making other onlooking animals think they have their foods there.
+• Squirrels usually pretend to bury their food to mislead other animals and protect their food stash.
+They typically dig up empty holes and cover them with leaves, making other onlooking animals think they have food there.